 Records when hiring through contracting or secondment

 To be able to show the identity of a contracted employee, you must keep a record of their data.
 This includes their name and address, date of birth, citizen service number (BSN), nationality, type and number of their identity document and the name and address of their intermediary.
-It is not necessary to keep a copy of their identity document in your records if they are from within the EEA of from Switzerland.
+It is not necessary to keep a copy of their identity document in your records if they are from within the EEA (European Economic Area) or from Switzerland.
 In all other cases you must keep a copy of their identity document.

 Payroll tax liability

 If you hire (temporary) workers through an intermediary or a (sub)contractor and you apply the anonymity rate (anoniementarief) for payroll tax purposes, the Dutch Tax and Customs Administration may mitigate your liability for the payment of payroll tax by the intermediary or (sub)contractor.
 For this your records must clearly show the identity of your worker or workers and their individual wages and you must be able to prove that they have a valid residence or work permit.

 Using someone else’s identity document

 Employees are not allowed to use someone else’s travel document, for example their passport to prove their identity.
 This also applies to using someone else’s driving licence or company access pass.